fullmetalbrackets/blog/src/content/blog/tailscale.md

 sudo systemctl restart smbd.service
 ```

-Finally, use the following command to allow the SMB port to be routed through Tailscale:
+Finally, we'll use <a href="https://tailscale.com/kb/1312/serve" target="_blank">Tailscale Serve</a> to allow the SMB traffic to be routed through Tailscale, using this command:

 ```bash
 tailscale serve --bg --tcp 445 tcp://localhost:445